Occupational Therapy Assistant

 • Abnormal Psychology (PSY 255), and Child Development (PSY 252) are not required, but are recommended.
 Both courses are required for transfer to become a Registered Occupational Therapist.
 World language and American Sign Language is a beneficial skill in many practice settings.

-• Many General Education courses are available nights, weekends, online and at satellite campuses.
+• Many General Education courses are available nights, weekends, online and at several of our campuses.

 • Bristol graduates are recognized as well-prepared entry-level practitioners by the clinical community and employers.

-• Graduates have taken positions as Certified Occupational Therapy Assistants in area schools, acute care, rehab and psychiatric hospitals, residential and day rehabilitation programs, nursing homes, sub-acute rehab, transitional care, home care and outpatient settings.
+• Graduates have taken positions as Certified Occupational Therapy Assistants in area schools, acute care, rehabilitation and psychiatric hospitals, residential and day habilitation programs, nursing homes, sub-acute rehabilitation, home care and outpatient settings.

 • Graduates may transfer to Occupational Therapy programs at senior institutions.
 Specific prerequisite requirements and transfer credit are determined by the transfer institution.